2024: A Year of Client Success and Collaboration

 From Scheduled to Location-Aware Maintenance

 Traditional CMMS scheduling is calendar-based — every 90 days, every 6 months, every year.
-The schedule is generated from time elapsed, not from actual usage or current location.
-RTLS integration enables location-aware maintenance dispatch: when a device becomes due for service, the CMMS queries the RTLS for its current room-level location and sends the biomedical engineer directly there.
+RTLS integration enables location-aware maintenance dispatch.
+When a device becomes due for service, the CMMS queries the RTLS for its current room-level location and sends the engineer directly there.
 No searching.
 No deferral.
 The work order gets done on schedule because the device is immediately findable.

 From Calendar-Based to Usage-Based Scheduling

-RTLS location data also enables usage-based maintenance scheduling — a more clinically appropriate model than calendar timing alone.
+RTLS location data enables usage-based maintenance scheduling — a more clinically appropriate model than calendar timing alone.
 A ventilator used continuously in an ICU accumulates wear at a different rate than one used intermittently in a step-down unit.
-Usage-based scheduling services heavily used devices more frequently and lightly used devices less frequently, optimizing the maintenance workload and extending equipment lifespan.
-This is only possible when the CMMS has access to continuous location and utilization data from RTLS.
+Usage-based scheduling services heavily used devices more frequently and extends intervals for lightly used ones.
+This optimizes the maintenance workload and extends equipment lifespan.
+It is only possible when the CMMS has access to continuous location and utilization data from RTLS.

 From Reactive to Predictive Equipment Management